 No one likes to talk about how their baby is not sleeping.
 We hear friends and family talking about how their little ones getting five, eight, maybe even TWELVE hours of uninterrupted sleep and well, it’s no wonder we think we’re doing it wrong or that our baby is “broken”.

 Some of the most amazing parents I’ve know have felt resigned to suffering sleep deprivation.
+These parents are more interested in fostering a healthy, secure attachment with their baby than they are getting sleep.
 They want to meet their child’s needs first and foremost.
-They wake with their baby to hold and feed them every three to five hours (sometimes every other hour) for months and months and months.
-They adjust to not being able to put their baby down, whether they are asleep or whether they are awake, because if they do, their baby cries.
-They adjust to 20 to 30 minute naps tops because they value attachment and hate the idea of letting their baby “cry-it-out”, the only other solution offered to them by their doctors, families and friends.
+They wake with their baby to hold and feed them, not based on the books or a schedule, but based on what they feel are their babies’ needs.
+This might be every hour.
+It might be every three or every five hours – for months and months and sometimes years.
+They adjust to not being able to put their baby/child down, whether asleep or awake, because when they do, their child cries.
+They adjust to 20 to 30 minute naps tops.
+They do all of this because they value attachment and hate the idea of letting their baby “cry-it-out”, the only other solution offered to them by their doctors, families and friends.

-As an Infant Massage Instructor I’ve worked with hundreds of parents of newborns to one year of age, so believe me when I tell you baby sleep issues are very common.
-Sleep is the third most popular topic for moms I work with, next only to nursing and life-balance.
-I tell you all of this to say, if part or all of the story above sounds like you, you are in good company.
+As an Infant Massage Instructor and Physical Therapist I’ve worked with hundreds of parents and their babies, so believe me when I tell you that baby sleep issues/concerns are very common.
+Sleep is a very popular topic for the moms I work with, topped perhaps only by nursing and life-balance/adjusting to life with a baby.
+I tell you all of this to say that if any of the above sounds familiar, you are most DEFINITELY not alone.

-With your Baby Sleep Video, I will send you the answers to these common sleep questions and more:
+With your Baby Sleep Video, I will also send you answers to some of the most common sleep questions: